Insurance Indonesia: Travel & Health Coverage for Bali 2026

 Is travel insurance required for Indonesia?

-No, Indonesia does not require travel insurance for tourists.
-However, this means you have zero safety net—no public healthcare for foreigners, and hospitals may refuse treatment without upfront payment.
-Insurance is strongly recommended, especially given the high rate of scooter accidents and remote island locations.
+No. Indonesia does not require travel insurance for any visa category — Visa-Free, VOA, B211A, KITAS, KITAP or the Second Home Visa.
+But this means you have zero safety net: no public healthcare for foreigners, and most hospitals require upfront payment before treatment.
+Insurance is strongly recommended given the high rate of scooter accidents and remote island geography.

 How much does travel insurance for Indonesia cost?